 Materials and External Services primarily includes materials, supplies, and contractor fees.
-Expenditures on materials and external services for the year ended March 31, 2021 were \$590 million, \$23 million (or 4 per cent) lower than the prior fiscal year primarily due to lower Demand-Side Management program costs.
+Expenditures on materials and external services for the year ended March 31, 2022 were \$672 million, \$82 million (or 14 per cent) higher than the prior fiscal year primarily due to higher spend for work programs including vegetation work mainly due to less work performed in the prior year due to delays from COVID-19, higher spend to support compliance with the Mandatory Reliability Standards Program in British Columbia, and higher Demand-Side Management program costs.